 1. How strong are profits now and looking ahead?

 The S&P500 is tipped by analysts to deliver another robust quarter of earnings growth.
 According to financial data company FactSet, the market ought to deliver earnings growth of 21.7%.
 That figure would be lower than the 3rd quarter if it materializes, but still above its long-term average, and would take full year earnings growth in 2021 to around 40%.
 A key issue for market participants will be what corporates say about future profits, with the rate of growth tipped to plateau going into 2022.
 EPS was only modestly revised higher for the S&P500 in the last quarter, with the majority of companies that have update guidance leading into Q4 earnings revising estimates lower.

 2. Which sectors ought to drive earnings growth?

 Outperformance in terms of EPS growth in Q4 is once again expected to come from areas of the market most sensitive to the economic cycle.
-Despite a slow-down in growth during the quarter, above trend growth along with baseline effects, are tipped to see industrials and materials sectors post stronger EPS growth than the broader market.
-Nine of 11 sectors are expected to deliver positive profit growth, with only the utilities and financial sectors estimated to post a contraction in earnings on annualised basis this quarter.
+Despite a slow-down in growth during the quarter, above trend growth, along with baseline effects, is tipped to see industrials and materials sectors post stronger EPS growth than the broader market.
+9 of 11 sectors are expected to deliver positive profit growth, with only the utilities and financial sectors estimated to post a contraction in earnings on annualized basis this quarter.